 Deadline: A request for Formal Hearing must be filed no later than 90 calendar days after the date of the event or act giving rise to the grievance.

 Evaluation of Request by HR: HR, in consultation with appropriate shared governance leaders, will evaluate each request and determine whether the request is timely complete and within the scope of the formal hearing issues.
 HR will ensure that an Advisory Meeting, if required, has taken place.
 HR will notify the complainant of whether the request has been accepted or rejected .
 If rejected, HR will provide a brief reason for the rejection and state whether the complainant can submit a new request for Formal Hearing for the same grievance.
-If the request is rejected because the issue does not constitute a Formal Hearing Issue and is not a matter covered under College Rule 3.23, the complainant may ask HR for review by the Hearing Committee (see D4).
+If the request is rejected because the issue does not constitute a Formal Hearing Issue and is not a matter covered under College Rule 3.23 or College Procedure 3.9P(G) or (H), the complainant may ask HR for review by the Hearing Committee (see D4).

 Withdrawal: A request for Formal Hearing may be withdrawn at any time.
 However, if such request is withdrawn, the matter cannot be resumed at a later time unless the complaint was withdrawn contingent on an agreed upon informal resolution that was not implemented.
 In order to withdraw a complaint, the Complainant must notify HR, in writing, of their request to do so.